DanHodgson12/Sumerata-Designs/README.md

 The Reviews section consists of:

-- The top rated reviews left by customers who've experienced courses offered by Sumersata Designs.
+- The top rated reviews left by customers who've experienced courses offered by Sumersata Designs
-- An annotated image of a customer whom attended a course and left a review.
+- An annotated image of a customer whom attended a course and left a review
-- A Silver Certificate of Excellence awarded to Sumersata Designs by CraftCourses.com.
+- A Silver Certificate of Excellence awarded to Sumersata Designs by CraftCourses.com

 ### Address/Map

 ![Address/Map image](/assets/readme-files/address-section.jpeg)
 This section consists of:

-- The business address and contact email address.
+- The business address and contact email address
-- An interactive Google Map pinned to the business address.
+- An interactive Google Map pinned to the business address

 ## Gallery Page